ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 You will need the Role ARN of your role in the [previous step](#create-the-mediaconvert-service-role).
 You can find this in the AWS console.
 It will look like:
 `arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/service-role/MediaConvert_Default_Role.`

+Change the `AWS_MEDIACONVERT_QUEUE_NAME` placeholder to the name of the AWS MediaConvert queue you want to processes jobs.
+Custom queues can be used to isolate events if the same AWS instance is used to host multiple projects which use AWS MediaConvert.
+If you are using any other queue than the `Default` queue, the queue name needs to be exposed to the app using the `AWS_MEDIACONVERT_QUEUE_NAME` setting.

 ```json
 {
   "Version": "2012-10-17",